astropy/astroquery/docs/svo_fps/svo_fps.rst

 This is a python interface for querying the Spanish Virtual Observatory's Filter Profile Service (`SVO FPS <http://svo2.cab.inta-csic.es/theory/fps/>`_).
-It allows to fetch filter data (index, transmission data, filter list, etc.) from the service, as astropy tables.
+It allows retrieval of filter data (index, transmission data, filter list, etc.) from the service as astropy tables.

 Get index (master list) of all Filters
 --------------------------------------